DeshyDan/Top-Farmer-Code-Game/README.md

 `3D` is irrelevant for this project.

 `2D` is used to view and edit the `.tscn` files.
-This allows you to move stuff around and change node properties without editing config files directly.
+This allows you to move Nodes around and change node properties without editing config files directly.

 `Script` is used to edit and view our code.
 You can double click on any `.gd` file